skrapkam/samchang/src/projects/google/index.md

 ## Delight the visitors

-A page with dry content doesn’t have to be boring!
+A page with dry content doesn't have to be boring!
 Throughout the design process I brainstormed ways we could use images and motion to make the process of scrolling through this site both fun and enjoyable.

 ![Google VR180](./images/img_google_vr180_four.png "Early wireframes")

-The image headers for each section, for example, didn’t have to be contained within rectangular boxes.
+The image headers for each section, for example, didn't have to be contained within rectangular boxes.
 Instead, we could build upon the VR motif and crop these images within dynamic and curved containers.
 Visually, this also makes the page feel more tactile rather than flat.

 ![Google VR180](./images/img_google_vr180_three.png "Curved image")